LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

       integer parameter which is the width of the indentation in points.
       Optional.
    :param -font:
-      Sets the font for the specified text.
-The value is a `pdf_font` object, which is described in the :ref:`pdf-using-fonts` section.
+      Sets the font for the specified text using a pdf_font object.
 The font defaults to the current inherited font if no ``-font`` parameter is specified.
    :param -align:
       Sets the alignment of the list in the page (``'Left'``, ``'Center'``, or ``'Right'``).
 Optional.
    :param -color:
       Sets the font color.
-Requires a hex color string as a parameter (e.g ``'#550000'``).
+Requires a hex color string as a parameter (e.g.
+      ``'#550000'``).
 Defaults to "#000000" if not used.
 Optional.
    :param -backgroundColor:
       Sets the text background color.
 Require a hex color string as a parameter